thms/alive/README.md

 Ability to calculate cost of evolution for a given dinosaur Ability to calculate cost to create a given dinosaur Ability to pick next dinosaur to focus on based on cost, likelihood, as the best next investment of coins, DNA, etc.
-How to apply boosts: probably tier and resulting speed, attack, etc. can do later as refinement

 ## Data Model